Maxcloud/Mushy/README.md

 Unless you have spoken with one of the developers about it beforehand, do not do things like change the rates, the channel number, etc.

 ###Do not leave in debug/print statements unless it is extremely relevant to the issue at hand.
-Debug on your end, but remove it before you submit the pull request
+Debug on your end, but remove it before you submit the pull request please.

 ###Don't delete bytes unless you're absolutely sure you know what you're doing.
 Packets rarely become shorter, so if you delete bytes that causes the entire packet to be shorter, we will automatically assume you don't know what you're doing unless you convince us otherwise.